fuine/msc-thesis-typst/content/ch3_results.typ

 introduced.

 #figure(image("../images/icebergs/distributions.svg"),
-  caption: [
+  caption: flex-caption(
-    ECDF AUC values resulting from optimization on the Icebergs dataset.
+    [ECDF AUC values resulting from optimization on the Icebergs dataset.
 Each curve has been created based on ten independent runs of the experiment.
-  ]
+  ],
+  [ECDF AUC values resulting from optimization on the Icebergs dataset.]
+  )
 )<fig:icebergs_distributions>

 Plots of the 'running' best and best-in-generation individuals are depicted in